Umbraco 8 New Features Review

 Codebase clean up – faster and more straightforward workflow

-One of the major updates to Umbraco 8 is the clean up of the database.
-This makes the Umbraco codebase less complicated and easier to extend, which makes it much easier for developers to follow best practices and to install and uninstall packages.
+One of the major updates to Umbraco 8 is the clean-up of the database.
+This makes the Umbraco code baseless complicated and easier to expand, which also makes it much easier for developers to follow “best practices” and to install and uninstall packages.

-This more straightforward workflow removes the need to create workarounds and also reduces the amount of time developers need to spend on developing a fully-functioning solution.
+This more straightforward workflow removes the need to create solutions and reduces the amount of time developers need to spend on developing a fully functioning solution.

 Is it worth migrating to the latest version?

 There are multiple benefits to migrating Umbraco 7 to Umbraco 8, especially in regards to editing features for multilingual websites.
-There is also improvement in site speed and shelf life.
+There are also improvements in site speed and shelf life.

 While Umbraco 7 will continue to be patched for bug fixes and security reasons until 30 September 2023, no new features will be developed for Umbraco 7.

-On the other hand, if you are using a lot of extensions and plugins that are critical to the functionality of your site and they have not yet been ported to v8, then you should hold off migrating for now.
+On the other hand, if you are using many extensions and plugins that are critical to the functionality of your site and they have not yet been imported to v8, then you should hold off migrating for now.

 However, if you are running an older version than Umbraco 7, then it is not a question of whether you should migrate, but simply of when and how.

 Are you in doubt about whether to migrate your current Umbraco 7 solution?